Vertex-Rage-Studio/WindowFlow/README.md

 Inspired by Curtis Holt's recent video (https://www.youtube.com/watch?v=SDawvvcx1dE), I began searching for a solution to this problem.
 However, it seemed that there were none available for Windows or they were quite expensive for such a simple functionality.
 After discussing with Mathew in Curtis's Discord community, we decided to create our own solution.

 Here it is - the first version, which has relatively simple functionality.
 It launches all the apps based on a manually written config file and places them in set positions.
-More updates will come in the future."
+More updates will come in the future (hopefully).

 # Roadmap